Miamisburg City School District

 Miamisburg City Schools is the school district serving Miamisburg and Miami Township, Ohio.
 Miamisburg City Schools has an enrollment of over 5000 students whose education takes place in a single preschool, four primary schools (grades K-2),three Intermediate Schools (grades 3-5), one middle school (grades 6–8), and one high school with an enrollment of over 1600 students.

 For the 2008–09 school year, the Ohio Department of Education rated Miamisburg City Schools as "Excellent".
 Miamisburg scored 99 out of 120 possible "performance index" points, and met 27 of 30 key educational indicators.

-The districts superintendent is Dr. Laura Blessing and the Asst.
-Superintendent and Human Resources Director is Mr. Steve Homan.
+The superintendent is Mrs. Stacy Maney, with the Assistant Superintendent being Mr. Steve Homan.

+The school district is a member of the Greater Western Ohio Conference for athletics and is a member of the Ohio High School Athletic Association.
+They commonly compete under the mascot, Vikings.

 Elementary Programming

-During the 2022-2023 school year, due to growing enrollment within the district, the administration hosted town hall meetings at all 7 elementary schools with the hopes of having the changes in effect the following school year.
-However, this was not the case and the changes instead went in effect for the 2024-25 school year with 4 primary schools (grades K-2) and 3 intermediate schools (grades 3-5).
+After growing enrollment within the District, the District, which was then led by Superintendent Dr. Laura Blessing, conducted town hall meetings at all seven elementary buildings during the 2022-2023 school year.
+At the time, each elementary school housed grades K-5, with Medlar View also housing some preschool students.
+However, it was found that some buildings were overcrowded while some had small student populations.
+This led to some schools receiving more federal funding than others.
+After hosting the town hall meetings, district officials spent the 2023-2024 school year reviewing grade bands and visiting grade banded schools, including Stingley Elementary in Centerville.
+After all of this, the changes went into effect during the 2024-2025 school year.
+This gave the District 4 primary schools (grades K-2, with some housing preschool aged students) and 3 intermediate schools (grades 3-5).